Difference between Arrow Operator -> and ->> in MySQL

 This query returns the user.name as a JSON object, maintaining its structure for further processing.

-See also How to See Running Queries in MySQL - SHOW PROCESSLIST
+See also How to check Max and Existing Connections in MySQL

 The ->> Operator